 Because going forward, the archiving industry will become more demanding and will require that you optimize your processes in order to meet all regulatory requirements.

 Plus, Google Vault doesn’t allow you to apply key archiving functionalities on your data sets.

 This is a major issue, as looking at the industry forecasts, advanced searches and the ability to export to a variety of formats will be crucial.
 Google Vault won’t be able to keep up, unless there is a major overhaul or new functionalities are introduced.

 What will happen is that the volume of data will keep expanding, the businesses will start using more and more communication channels.
 And you will need to find a solution that can support all of your archiving needs with as little ‘waste’ as possible.

 On top of that, it’s practically impossible to restore messages from Vault to original mailboxes.
 This, coupled with Vault’s high cost per user and the lack of key archiving functionalities might prompt organizations to start looking for a Google Vault alternative.

-If you’re one of them, we have compiled a list of potential alternatives you could test by getting a demo or a free trial.
+If you’re one of them, we have compiled a list of potential Google Vault alternatives to explore.

 Barracuda is among the leading email archiving solutions in the market, and comes with a number of complementary services including email security, firewalls, network and application security, as well as data backup functionalities.